NNU-GISA/GISA-RailPC/README.md

 ## Demo

 ## Download
-If you would like to apply for this dataset, please complete the information in the following format and email it to 211345003@njnu.edu.cn or : <br />
+If you would like to apply for this dataset, please complete the information in the following format and email it to 211345003@njnu.edu.cn or 221302177@njnu.edu.cn: <br />
+Subject: Request for Rail3D dataset